Saving the heart of the neighborhood

-Our plan will provide $50m to revitalize the South Street Seaport Museum and ensure financial stability for the first time in its 50-year history.
+Our plan will provide significant funding to revitalize the South Street Seaport Museum and ensure financial stability for the first time in its 50-year history.

 This funding will also allow the museum to complete the work necessary to reopen to the public, having largely shuttered since 2012, limiting access to its rich historical collections of art and artifacts.
 Without this support, the museum faces permanent closure in the wake of the pandemic.

 The Seaport Museum has long been the anchor of the South Street Seaport Historic District, chronicling and interpreting New York’s rise and evolution – and acting as the steward of the neighborhood’s spirit and character.
 Yet its original charter failed to provide a sustainable model for funding the museum’s operations, leaving it vulnerable to economic headwinds and the damage left by Hurricane Sandy.

 Our plan provides the museum with a number of essential benefits: